Quickstart

 {% hint style="success" %}

-**Want to jump straight to the code?**
+**Want to jump straight to the reference?**

 {% endhint %}

-## Accessing the playground
+## Confirm the endpoint

 ```bash